raikasdev/raikasdev/README.md

 I'm currently orintented more towards front-end development, using tools like WordPress, React, TypeScript and Vite to create awesome websites and web applications.
 I also have experience with Java and Python.

-## I'm open for freelance work!
-**I develop websites using WordPress and custom-made Gutenberg blocks**, instead of using bloated ready-made themes like Astra and page editors like Elementor.
-They're developed using React for the dashboard to make editing your website super easy, and then compiled into HTML to be served to your visitors, keeping your website super fast.
-If you're interested or want to learn more, send me an email at [roni@mikroni.fi](mailto:roni@mikroni.fi), and let's get to work!

-**I have also lot's of experience with frontend development with React and backend development with Node (mostly Express, NestJS and Fastify)**.
-So, if you need a helping hand with those, I'm open for work in those kind of projects too!

 ## Projects I've worked on
 Most of these have their repositories pinned, check below!